Sairani-04/customer_churn_prediction/README.md

 ## 📌 Next Steps
 - Tune the ANN model for better performance.
 - Try different architectures (e.g., CNN, LSTM for time-series churn data).
-- Deploy the model using Flask or Streamlit.

 ## 📜 License
 This project is open-source and available under the **MIT License**.

 ---
 🙌 **Feel free to fork this project, contribute, or reach out with suggestions!** 🚀